4 surviving Navajo Code Talkers from World War II

 The Navajo Code Talkers developed a coded Navajo language for radio communication in the Marine Corps.
 During the Battle of Iwo Jima, Begay, who now lives in Window Rock, Arizona, transmitted hundreds of secret messages over the radio network.

 Japanese cryptographers never were able to break the code.
-Some 75 years later, the code talkers’ contributions still are revered for carrying the U.S. through World War II and the Korean War.
-Begay's stories from the line of duty offer unique perspective to civilians and service members on this year's Veterans Day.
+Some 75 years later, the Code Talkers’ contributions still are revered for carrying the U.S. through World War II and the Korean War.
+Begay's stories from the line of duty offer a unique perspective to civilians and service members alike.

 "Veterans of all wars, I want to say, welcome home.
 Vietnam, Korea, Afghanistan ... and today we still have many of our people serving to protect our country, to protect our freedom,” Begay said at a 2019 event honoring him.

 All of Begay's children — three sons and a daughter — entered the service.
-His youngest was killed as a result of being deployed to Afghanistan.
+His youngest was killed while deployed to Afghanistan.

-Begay says he grew up knowing little English and didn't begin to fully learn the language until he enrolled in school at age 13.
+Begay said he grew up knowing little English and didn't begin to fully learn the language until he enrolled in school at age 13.

 He knew that he wanted to be in the military and was sent to Camp Pendleton, north of San Diego in Southern California, but he had not been aware of the secret program for Navajo speakers.

-He served on six combat missions before being honorably discharged in 1953.
-He then served 40 years of federal service in the Department of Interior Bureau of Indian Affairs.
+The Code Talker served on six combat missions before he was honorably discharged in 1953.
+He then served 40 years of federal service in the Department of the Interior’s Bureau of Indian Affairs.

-"Many young men serving this area during the war, it is so hard,” Begay says.
+"Many young men serving this area during the war, it is so hard,” Begay said.
 “Sometimes it makes you think back.
 A lot of things happen to our veterans."

 His son R.C.
-Begay says the key to his father's success began by being raised in the Navajo Nation.
+Begay said the key to his father's success began by being raised in the Navajo Nation.